venubhamidi/mcp_demo/README.md

 # Enhanced MCP Customer Support Agent

 This project provides a multi-tool customer support agent that can use different LLM backends.
-You can run the agent with OpenAI (mcp_openai.py) or with IBM Granite via Replicate (mcp_granite.py).
+You can run the agent with IBM Granite via Replicate (mcp_granite.py) or OpenAI (mcp_openai.py).

 ## Features
 - Proactive customer support agent that takes real action (refunds, shipping, emails, etc.)